 The government-wide financial statements provide readers with a broad overview of the Library's finances, in a matter similar to a private-sector business.
-The government-wide financial statements can be found on pages 12 - 14 of this report.

-The Statement of Net Position reports information on all of the Library's assets/deferred outflows and liabilities/deferred inflows, with the difference between the two reported as net position.
+The Statement of Net Position reports information on all the Library's assets/deferred outflows and liabilities/deferred inflows, with the difference between the two reported as net position.
 Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the Library is improving or deteriorating.
 Consideration of other nonfinancial factors, such as changes in the Library's property tax base, is needed to assess the overall health of the Library.